AthenaX Live Stream with Alexander Chau (Katana)

 Alexander: In five years, success would look like a highly yielding vKAT, which is funded from real revenues from the chain, from the applications on the chain.

-Because of the various mechanisms of Katana, as well as sustainably deep liquidity, you don't really need to think too much for high yields.
+Because of the various mechanisms of Katana, as well as sustainable deep liquidity, you don't really need to think too much about high yields.
 The system is well proven and battle tested and consistently provides returns